-The syntax of Golang is close to ‘C’ because the language’s compiler was built in C. But it is now written in Golang, allowing the language to remain self-hosted.
+Go’s syntax is close to ‘C’ as the language’s compiler was built in C. But it is now written in Golang, allowing the language to remain self-hosted.

-Golang is a concurrent programming language designed for modern multicore processors, meaning it can do numerous tasks at once.
+Golang is a concurrent programming language built for modern multicore processors, meaning it can perform several tasks at once.
 It also features deferred garbage collection, which manages memory to run programs quickly.

-Java is a statically typed general-purpose programming language.
-Sun Microsystems developed and released Java in 1995.
+Java is a statically typed general-purpose programming language released by Sun Microsystems in 1995.

-Java used to be the language of choice for server-side applications, but it no longer holds that position.
-Despite that, hundreds of various applications around the world employ it.
-Various platforms, ranging from old legacy software on servers to modern data science and machine learning applications, use Java.
+Initially, Java used to be the preferred language for server-side applications.
+However, that is no longer the case now.
+Despite this, hundreds of applications around the world use Java.
+Various platforms, ranging from old software on servers to modern data science and ML applications, are built on Java.

 There are ample pre-built modules and codes available because Java is famous among developers.
 These modules and developer availability make coding in Java easy.

 Java is versatile.
-It runs anywhere there’s a processor.
+Meaning, the language runs anywhere there’s a processor.
 It’s similar to a compiled language where the virtual machine breaks down the code into bytecode before compiling it.

 Golang vs Java: Comparison